utsavmodi7777-oss/brain-tumor-segmant/Brain-Tumor-Segmentation-main/README.md

 ## 🤝 **Collaborations & Opportunities**
 I am looking for opportunities in **Machine Learning** and **Data Science**, particularly in domains that require deep learning expertise for solving real-world problems.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/vedantpancholi/)

 ---